izaktumz-zz/OreoJam-Project/README.md

 # Commit Changes to The Db.

--Changes are committed to the database every time you call a CRUD Method(Create,Read,Update,Delete).
+-Changes are committed to the database after you call a CRUD Method(Create,Read,Update,Delete).